 Admission Requirements for an MSN Program

-The following list covers some of the major requirements you may see for various MSN programs, although requirements vary depending on the school.
+The following list covers some of the major requirements for MSN programs, although requirements vary by school.

-- RN License: The majority of MSN programs require applicants to already possess RN licensure.
-Some programs also prefer candidates who already possess 1-3 years of work experience, although this is not the case at every school.
+The majority of MSN programs require applicants to possess RN licensure.
+Some programs also prefer candidates with 1-3 years of work experience, but this is not the case at every school.
 Fast-track programs accept students from other disciplines, so they do not expect RN licensure.

-Clinical & Lab Components in an MSN Program
+Clinical and Lab Components in an MSN Program